GuillaumeGermain/CNN/README.md

 ### Limits of weight transfer
 We cannnot transfer weights between models with different structures.
 The transfer actually works layer by layer, and only if the layer type and dimensions correspond.
-You cannot transfer a Dense layer to a Maxconvolution layer for instance.
+You cannot transfer a Dense layer to a Max Pooling or Convolution layer for instance.

 - Some layers like MaxPool and Flatten don't have trainable parameters, so we can simply ignore them.
 - Basically, if you change anything at the beginning of the model, you lose the capacity to transfer anything after this layer.
 This is a serious limitation.

 So you start with the first layer, transfer parameters, and continue layer by layer until you meet a different type of layer.

+    # Transfer the first convolution layer weights
     model_new.layers[0].set_weights(classifier_1.layers[0].get_weights())
+    # Transfer the second convolution layer weights
+    model_new.layers[2].set_weights(classifier_1.layers[2].get_weights())
+    ...

 In the current example, only the first layer can be transferred.
 The 2nd is a Max Pool where there is nothing to transfer.
 The 3rd layers are already different (Conv2D vs flatten)

-Then in practice, I transferred parameters layers by layer, and only the first ones.
+In practice, I transferred parameters layers by layer, and only the first ones.

 Then weights can then be transferred layer per layer, as long as they have the same type and dimension.
 In this case, only the first layer could be transferred, due to some limits.
-- Max Pooling has no trainable parameters, so nothing to transfer
+- Max Pooling has no trainable parameters, nothing to transfer
 - Flattening just flattens a rank 2 matrix into a flat vector, of course no trainable parameters.
 - After the new convolution block in the new model, the feature vector size reduced from 32K to 8K.
 Dimensions differ, this layer cannot be transferred
 - It does not make any sense to transfer the last layer as it is based on completely different layers.